coddingtonbear/jirafs-pandoc/readme.rst

 ----------------------

-By default, all supported files will be converted into PDF files, but you can also convert to HTML documents by setting the ``pandoc.output_format`` setting::
+By default, all supported files will be converted into PDF files, but you can convert to HTML instead by setting the ``pandoc.output_format`` setting::

     jirafs config --set pandoc.output_format html